lkyin/Apache-Incubator-Data/README.md

 # Apache-Incubator-Data
 The repo (https://github.com/lkyin/Apache-Incubator-Data) contains the scripts for gathering mbox files (commits and emails) in Apache Incubator Projects.
 Further updates on the scripts and/or data may be available.
+The data is available at Zenodo: https://doi.org/10.5281/zenodo.4741252

 ## Dependencies